Full of Grace

 Full of Grace is designed to help you understand the power of the Rosary, pray it with greater efficacy, and grow in holiness through the graces it yields.
 This prayer is vital to the spiritual life of every Catholic.
 Our Lady herself has requested that we pray it daily—and such a request, coming from our good and loving Mother, is for the welfare of our own souls.
 “If you persevere in reciting the Rosary,” said Blessed Alan de la Roche, “this will be a most probable sign of your eternal salvation.”

-When Does the Series Begin?
+How Does the Series Work?

 Father John Eckert